sentoz/loggie-docs-en/docs/getting-started/quick-start/kubernetes.md

 ## 3. Collect Logs

 Loggie defines Kubernetes CRD LogConfig.
-A LogConfig represents a log collection task for collecting a class of Pods.
+A LogConfig represents a log collection task for collecting a set of Pods.

 ### 3.1 Create Pods to Be Collected